bacdillon/AutomationPlayground/PowerPlatform/Inventory Management/README.md

 - Replaces manual stock checks and ad hoc restock requests with a governed, guided process
 - Reduces approval turnaround time by routing requests directly to managers via Teams/Outlook instead of manual follow-up
-- Improves auditability — every restock decision is timestamped, linked, and traceable back to the inventory record that triggered it
+- Improves auditability for every restock decision is timestamped, linked, and traceable back to the inventory record that triggered it
 - Gives leadership real-time visibility into stock health and request trends without manual reporting